Building a vocabulary curriculum: what NOT to do

 The mistake: Dictionaries are extremely handy, there’s no denying that.
 When a student comes to you with a word they don’t understand, it seems so convenient to give them a dictionary and ask them to browse for a definition.
 And for teachers who are trying to avoid mistake number one, challenging students to repeat and memorise definitions seems like the simplest way of ensuring active teaching of words.
 Alas, dictionary definitions aren’t quite as helpful as they’d seem…

 Why this isn’t best practice: The problem with dictionaries is that they only provide you with a limited perspective on a word.
 For one thing, definitions are rarely written in language that all students can understand.
-If an unfamiliar word is defined using more tricky tier two language, it is unlikely to be of much use to students who already struggle with their literacy skills.
+If an unfamiliar word is defined using more tricky Tier 2 language, it is unlikely to be of much use to students who already struggle with their literacy skills.
 Beyond this, however, is the fact that dictionaries are limited in showing how words can be used in different contexts – especially in contexts that are relevant to a student’s life experiences.
 As research has shown, simple memorisation and repetition of dictionary definitions is unlikely to equip students with a really nuanced understanding of the word.
 Instead, students should be provided with a detailed explanation, which showcases how the word can be used in appropriate example sentences relating to the student’s lived experiences.

 Relying solely on reading